Argonne among 7 federally funded geothermal projects

-SPRINGFIELD, Ill.
-(AP) _ The U.S. Energy Department has named Argonne National Laboratory as one of seven recipients of federal funding to improve drilling methods for geothermal energy.
+SPRINGFIELD, Ill. – The U.S. Energy Department has named Argonne National Laboratory as one of seven recipients of federal funding to improve drilling methods for geothermal energy.

 The department announced $11.4 million in research and development funding Tuesday .
 Officials say geothermal energy is crucial but extraction is costly and time-consuming.